 What's Sansa Oil?

-In the agro-food field there are a multitude of oils, including extra virgin olive oil and also pomace oil.
-The general and main distinction is based on certain chemical parameters such as the acidity of olive oil: if it has an acidity of less than 0.8% it is considered as extra virgin olive oil; if it reaches 2% it is considered as olive oil.But among the shelves of our supermarkets we also find another type of oil: olive pomace oil.
-This product is nothing but the proceeds of the residues such as fragments of stones, peels and pulp.
-It would therefore seem to be a waste product and yet pomace oil is very important in the agri-food sector because it contains between 2% and 6% of the weight of the oil.
+In agribusiness there is a multitude of oils, including: extra virgin olive oil, olive oil or olive-pomace oil.
+The distinction is made mainly on the basis of chemical parameters such as acidity: if it is less than 0.8 percent, the oil is considered extra virgin olive oil; if it reaches 2 percent, it is considered olive oil.But among the supermarket shelves we also find another type of oil: olive pomace oil.
+This product is nothing more than the proceeds of residues such as fragments of stones, peels and pulp.
+Quantunque it seems to be a waste product, pomace oil occupies a privileged position in the agribusiness sector because it contains between 2 percent and 6 percent of the weight of the oil.

-This oil is extracted in specific mills or oil mills, such as that of Alessandro Lovascio and his brothers, through a particular pressing and centrifugation process, combined with some chemical solvents such as hexane.
-The oil, in its raw state, is not absolutely edible and needs further refining and mixed with extra virgin olive oil.
+This oil is extracted in specific sansifici or oil mills, such as that of Alessandro Lovascio and his brothers, through a special process of pressing and centrifugation, combined with the use of chemical solvents such as hexane.
+In its raw state it is not edible at all and needs to be further refined and blended with extra virgin olive oil.

-So ultimately pomace oil is to be considered as a by-product of olive oil, edible and very rich in monounsaturated fats useful to the human body.
-Its chemical composition is similar to that of oil, but it has a greater amount of linoleic acid.
+Ultimately, olive-pomace oil should be regarded as an edible by-product of olive oil, which is very rich in monounsaturated fats useful to the human body, and whose chemical composition, similar to that of oil, has higher amounts of linoleic acid.

 What are the uses of Sansa oil?

-The suspicion, however, that pomace oil may hurt is due exclusively to its extraction and refining process.
-This fear is obviously completely unfounded, since all extraction processes must be strictly controlled.
-Pomace oil is very attentive to the EU which is investing in research to enhance the use of food by-products.
+The suspicion, that pomace oil may be bad for you is due solely to its extraction and refining process.
+However, this fear is completely unfounded, since all extraction processes must be strictly controlled.
+Pomace oil is under much attention from the EU, which is investing in research to enhance the use of its food by-products.